 Polynesian voyagers brought the lei to Hawaii when they took their journey from Tahiti using only the stars above their heads and canoes below their feet.
 Leis were constructed of different things – flowers, leaves, shells, seeds, feathers, or even animal bones.
 One type of lei, the Maile lei, was used by chiefs of opposing tribes to signify a peace agreement.
 Leis have a rich history in Hawaii and even have their own holiday.
 May 1st is May Day to some, but in Hawaii, it’s Lei Day!

-Today, leis are gifted for many different reasons and are simply a symbol for someone’s love and affection.
+Today, leis are gifted for many different reasons and are simply a symbol of someone’s love and affection.
 For this reason, a lei should never be refused or denied when it’s being gifted.
 The lei should be draped around the shoulders, hanging down in the front and the back.
 Giving a graduation flower lei to a graduate in your life is a good way to show them how much you love them and how proud you are of their hard work.

 How to Make a Flower Lei

 So you’ve decided you want to give a lei to a loved one who is graduating, but you are so proud that you want to go above and beyond and make them a graduation flower lei yourself.
 The graduate worked really hard to get where they are, but you don’t have to!
 In a few simple steps, we’ll show you how to make a flower lei like a pro.
-Your graduate will be Instagram ready in their homemade fresh flower lei.
+Your graduate will be Instagram-ready in their homemade fresh flower lei.

 - Fresh flowers, with approximately 50 blossoms